 - Aditya Birla Sun Life Bal Bhavishya Yogna Direct-Growth child plan

-1. UTI CCF – Investment Plan – Growth Direct child investment plan
+1. UTI CCF: Investment Plan: Growth Child investment plan

 The fund is investing predominantly in equity and equity-related instruments across market capitalization.
 The fund has invested 98.21% in stocks, 0.12% in debt, and the remaining 1.66% in cash.

-2. Tata Young Citizens’ Fund Direct-Growth child investment plan
+2. Tata Young Citizens’ Fund Growth Child investment plan

 The fund is investing predominantly in equity and equity-related instruments across market capitalization.
 The fund has invested 97.88% in stocks and 2.12% in cash.

 The fund has a diversified portfolio that consists of 55 stocks.
 The fund has given consistent returns with lower volatility.
-Parents can consider this plan as one of the child’s investment options to save for their child’s future.
+Parents can consider this plan as one of the child’s investment options to save for the best child education plan.

-3. HDFC Children Gift Fund Direct Plan child investment plan – (HDFC investment plan for child)
+3. HDFC Children Gift Fund Plan child investment plan: (HDFC investment plan for child)

 The fund is investing has invested in different asset classes including equity and debt.
 The fund has invested 66.88% in stocks, 24.67% in debt, and the remaining 8.45% in cash.

 The fund has a diversified portfolio which consists of 46 stocks and 16 bond holdings.
 The fund follows a growth style of investing which means that the fund invests in stocks with high growth potential.